 4G's successor promises 1ms latency and multi-Gbit/sec bandwidth, but can it deliver?

-This year ushered in the first functional 5G networks, after much hype about the forthcoming technology last year.
-Many smartphones manufacturers -- including Huawei, Samsung, and Sony -- have launched 5G-supporting devices that will enable consumer access to the latest network generation.
-Smartphones and other connective technology have transformed the way we socialise and work, making the new network an integral part of our diurnal activities.
+Since, many smartphones manufacturers – including Huawei, Samsung, and most recently Apple – have launched 5G-enabled devices that enable consumer access theoretical maximum download speeds of 10-50Gbps.
+Smartphones and other internet-connected devices have transformed the way we socialise and work, making 5G an integral part of our diurnal activities.

 Driven by the rise in internet-connected technology known as the Internet of Things (IoT), businesses are rapidly curating more tech and generating more data.
 This change has called for a stronger, faster, and more reliable internet connection, and 5G is finally beginning to answer the call.

 When 5G is fully implemented, it will be set to supercede the old generation of network connectivity by powering groundbreaking technology including AI, cloud computing, smart cities, and autonomous transport.
 The new technology will help spearhead the fourth industrial revolution.
 Construction of 5G infrastructure is already well underway for many internet and telecommunication providers.

 Below we explain what differences to expect between 4G and 5G, and provide some idea of how it all works.